 ~~{}~~

-At some point he stopped smiling and ceased being there.
+One day he stopped smiling and ceased being there.
 His smile lingered on his face, as if he were the Cheshire Cat.

 He only gave me these words, made of wire.

-Maybe there is no ending.
+Maybe there is no end.

 ~~~~~~~~~~~~~~~~~~~~~~